tzachar/cmp-fuzzy-buffer/README.md

 ## max_buffer_lines (type: int)

-Te plugin will not work in buffers with more than `max_buffer_lines` lines for performance reasons.
+The plugin will not work in buffers with more than `max_buffer_lines` lines for performance reasons.

 _Default:_ 20000